degauss-org/drivetime/README.md

 ## Drive Time Isochrones

 This container uses isochrones to assign drive time to care center for each participant address.
 Drive time isochrones are concentric polygons, in which each point inside a polygon has the same drive time to the care center.
-Below is an example of drive time isochrones around Cincinnati Children's Hospital.
+Below is an example of drive time isochrones around Cincinnati Children's Hospital Medical Center.

 ![](figs/cchmc_isochrones_fig.png)